ibm-cloud-docs/hlf-support/internal/blockchain_images.md

 ```
 {: codeblock}

-To deploy an ordering node by using the {{site.data.keyword.blockchainfull_notm}} image, change the `image` field to the tag of the {{site.data.keyword.blockchainfull_notm}} image, `cp.icr.io/cp/ibm-hlfsupport-orderer:2.2.3-20210915-amd64`.
+To deploy an ordering node by using the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric image, change the `image` field to the tag of the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric image, `cp.icr.io/cp/ibm-hlfsupport-orderer:2.2.3-20210915-amd64`.
 Accept the license by adding the field of `LICENSE=accept`.
 You then need to add the `FABRIC_CFG_PATH` environment variable and set the path to the folder where you mount the configuration files.
 Set the `working_dir` variable to the same path.
 After your changes, the orderer section would look like the example below:

 ```yaml
 orderer-base: